 The study’s principal investigator, Dr Joseph Allen, is a proponent of “buildingomics” – an approach to building optimization that considers all the factors that influence human health, wellbeing and productivity.

-Smack bang in the centre of buildingomics is data.
+Smack bang in the center of buildingomics is data.
 And it is this data that will drive future decision-making and smart buildings.